tryingsomestuff/Minic/README.md

 ## Thanks

 Of course many/most idea in Minic are taken from the beautifull chess developer community.
-Here's a very incomplete list of inspiring open-source engines :
+Here's a very incomplete list of open-source engines that were inspiring for me:

 Arasan by Jon Dart
+Berserk by Jay Honnold
 CPW by Pawel Koziol and Edmund Moshammer
 Deepov by Romain Goussault
 Defenchess by Can Cetin and Dogac Eldenk